thosgood/qubit.guide/README.md

 ## To-do

+1. be more consistent with the start of chapters
+    + blockquote which says "About ..." and **uses words from the syllabus**
+        * make sure that everything is covered!!
+    + followed by a paragraph with a bit more of a detailed overview
+1. make sure that you use **only** _either_ "chapter" _or_ "lecture"
 1. **where will this section on quantum dynamics go?**
 1. idea blocks in dark mode
 1. `\newcommand`s to somewhere shared by tex **and** html output